Cheat Sheet: 18 Ways To Crush Your Internet Marketing

 AFFILIATES: Here is the URL to promote today’s issue and set your cookies.
 Stick your affiliate id where indicated.

-Today is your cheat sheet for making 2017 an awesome year.
+Today is your cheat sheet for making it an awesome year.

 1. Set the results you want but then translate those results into activities.
 Results without matching activities are meaningless.

 2. Assign activities to specific days, times and places.
 Research has proven just assigning a goal to a specific place, date and time greatly increases the odds you’ll actually do it.
 This is probably the biggest thing you can do to increase your productivity.
 Simply get the activity in your Planner.
 This is why you must use a planner.
 Without it, you won’t assign times, dates and places.